backstage/backstage/docs/features/techdocs/how-to-guides.md

 array of documentation entities ( have 'backstage.io/techdocs-ref' annotation )
 as an 'entities' attribute.

-For an reference to the React structure of the default home page, please refer to `plugins/techdocs/src/home/components/TechDocsCustomHome.tsx`.
+For a reference to the React structure of the default home page, please refer to `plugins/techdocs/src/home/components/TechDocsCustomHome.tsx`.